The Shocking Truth About Magic Spells That Scam Artists Don't Want You to Know!

 Many who read this will be put off of buying magic spells here and instead will search the internet looking for a spellcaster who claims to be able to fulfill all the requirements they have.
 Beware of this, however -- a scammer is always happy to promise the moon, and will tell you whatever they think you need to be told in order to make you buy from them.
 Always remember that magic is not scientifically proven, and the more dramatic and certain the spellcast results sound like they'll be, the more likely you are to be disappointed.

-Over at a certain magic forum I frequent, the not-altogether-unusual occurrence of someone trolling with sarcastic comments about how magic doesn't work and complaining about how people still believe in such things, came about.
+Over at a certain magic forum I used to frequent, the not-altogether-unusual occurrence of someone trolling with sarcastic comments about how magic doesn't work and complaining about how people still believe in such things, came about.
 I finally decided to answer one of the posts with the following, which I repost here as I think it of some merit.

 Since you seem to be trolling I was disinclined to answer any of your posts in this vein -- I mean for God's sake, you're on a forum for discussing magical practice and tools for magical practice, what did you think we'd be talking about here?
 However, your complaints touch upon a common misperception about magic that even believers hold, and thus I will respond.